DeFoG: Discrete Flow Matching for Graph Generation: Theoretical Results

 \section{Theoretical Results}

 In this section, we provide the proofs of the different theoretical results of the paper.
-We first provide the results that are domain agnostic, i.e., that hold for any data modality that lies in discrete state-spaces, and then the graph specific ones.
+First, we provide results that are domain agnostic, i.e., that hold for general discrete data, and then instantiate them for the specific case of graphs, yielding \Cref{corollary:error_R,corollary:error_dist}.
+Then, we proceed to the permutation invariance/equivariance guarantees of DeFoG, and some remarks on the expressivity of the RRWP additional features.